-Leadership Development Program (LDP) 2013 – 2014
+The Leadership Development Program

-- A recent CV
+- A recent resume/CV

 - An executive summary (one page only) describing your

 - Career development as it relates to leadership.
 What are your goals for leadership and how this program will assist you to achieve your goals?

 For more information about the Leadership Development Program, email the Professional Development Center at email@example.com.

 The Office of Women in Medicine and Science’s (OWIMS) Leadership & Mentoring Program sponsors the Career Development for Women Leaders (CDWL) Program.
 The CDWL program is modeled after national programs for women, is nine days and spans nine months, from September through May.
 This is a fee-based program.
 Visit the Career Development for Women Leaders website http://www.wakehealth.